snowboard boot sizing buyer's guide

-To get the right size of snowboard boots, you need to think about the size and shape of your feet.
-Consider the comfortable shoes you wear every day or your current boots.
+To get the right snowboard boots size, you need to think about the size and shape of your feet.
+Consider the comfortable shoes you wear every day or your current boots size.
 Are they wider, narrower, bigger or smaller than you need?
 Are they uncomfortable in any way?
 Once you think about that, see how to figure out your snowboard boot size with these factors.

 - Your general shoe size: Start with your usual shoe size as a rough guideline.
 From there, learning how to size snowboard boots is a snap.
 Snowboard boot size, compared to shoe size, is the same, but it could vary between brands.
 You'll also find snowboard boots in mondo size, measured in centimeters, which is the length of the boot's inner sole.

 - The width of your feet: You may have narrow, wide or average feet, so, again, consider your usual shoe size.
 You'll want to find boot styles that tend to be wider, narrower or average, based on your needs, so your boot fit isn't too big or tight.
 Certain brands have a reputation for narrow-fit snowboard boots, while others tend to be wider.
 Try on a variety to see what works.

 - Your arch: If you have a high arch, flat foot or average arch, your boots need to provide the right level of support.
 Consider insoles and customizable inserts for your boots if you need them.
 Use inserts to give you more options for your boots — you can pick almost any style you want, then add an insole to customize the fit.